US businesses advertised near-record 11 million open jobs

 The figures from the Labor Department's Job Openings and Labor Turnover survey, or JOLTS, show that with so many companies chasing relatively few unemployed people, job-seekers have the most bargaining power they have had in at least two decades.
 Wages are rising at a healthy pace, particularly for lower-paid employees, though much of that bump in pay is being eroded by higher inflation.

 There were just 7.4 million people counted as unemployed in October, equal to just two-thirds of the 11 million open jobs.
-Before the pandemic, there were usually more unemployed people than available workers.
+In the two decades that the government has issued the JOLTS report, there has usually been unemployed people than available workers.

+Last week, the government reported that the unemployment rate fell sharply in November, to 4.2% from 4.6%, as more than 1 million people said they found jobs.
+But it also said that only 210,000 jobs were created, the fewest in nearly a year and less than half the previous month's gain, leaving a more convoluted picture.
+The jobs figure is based on a separate survey than the one used to compile the unemployment rate.

+The JOLTS report Wednesday reflects October data, when new COVID-19 infections were still falling and before the emergence of the omicron variant, which could dampen the economy in the coming months.

 Larger paychecks are luring many employees to leave their jobs for new work, pushing up the number of quits.
 A high number of resignations is a sign of a strong labor market because it shows that people are confident they can find a new job.
 The vast majority of people who quit do so to take new jobs.